 The initial consultation reveals a lot about the contractor's professionalism and competence.
 Come prepared with specific questions that help evaluate their suitability for your project:

 Pay attention to how contractors answer, not just what they say.
 Qualified professionals respond directly and acknowledge uncertainties honestly.
-If you notice evasive responses or high-pressure tactics, these are red flags that you don't want to inherit.
+Evasive responses or high-pressure tactics during initial conversations are strong indicators of how future disputes will be handled.

 Red Flags That Should End the Conversation

 Certain warning signs indicate contractors you should avoid, regardless of their pricing.
-These red flags aren't minor concerns — they're indicators that can save you from expensive mistakes and legal complications.
+These aren't minor concerns; they're indicators that can save you from expensive mistakes and legal complications.

 When in doubt, trust your instincts during initial conversations.
 If something feels wrong, that discomfort often signals legitimate concerns.
 Professional contractors earn trust through transparency, detailed communication, and demonstrated expertise, not through pressure or deflection.